schell/mod/README.md

 mod
 =======
-A function for defining and loading external js sources/modules from a browser.
-It serves the same purpose as other popular client-side include systems, but aims to be small and easy to understand.
+`mod` is a function for defining and loading js modules from a browser.
+It serves as a method to break your JS project into a tree of maintainable pieces that depend on each other and requires nothing itself.
+Once your project is loaded you may use mod to compile your code into one monolithic closure.

 Use
 ---
-`mod` uses initialization objects (called packages internally) to define modules.
+`mod` uses initialization objects (called packages, internally) to define modules.
 An initialization object takes a name, an init function and optionally an array of dependencies.
 You can also supply an optional callback to execute after the module has been initialized.
 Both the init() and callback() are passed an object that contains all the initialized modules thus far.

 Include mod.js in your `<head>`: